swank-rats/docs/in/robot/robot.md

 ![BeagleBoneBlack from above](robot/img/bbb.jpg)

-* [Chassis](http://www.robotshop.com/eu/en/dfrobot-2wd-mobile-platform-arduino.html): The chassis is a round robot which is powered by two electric motor and two wheels, which provides to corner sharply.
+* [Chassis](http://www.robotshop.com/eu/en/dfrobot-2wd-mobile-platform-arduino.html): The chassis is a round robot which has two electric motors and two wheels, which allows the robot to corner sharply.

 ![Chassis example picture bottom](robot/img/chassis)

 ![Chassis example picture top](robot/img/chassis_top)

-* Engergy supply: For the energy supply we use 5 batteries which provides directly the power for the motor and supply the BeagleBone with 4 Batteries (for example 5V).
+* Energy supply: For the energy supply we use 5 batteries to power the motor and 4 Batteries to supply the BeagleBone (for example 5V).

 * [MotorControllerCape](https://github.com/Exadler/DualMotorControlCape): Expands the board with the ability to control motors over a simple library.